Migrating & Updating

 Channel-Web Refactor

 There was a big refactor of the module to make it easier to customize (custom components and CSS).
-The refactor resulted in styling classes being extracted into a single file, default.css
+The refactor resulted in styling classes being extracted into a single file, default.css.
+If you previously customized the webchat, custom CSS will require some changes.

 Please refer to default.css for the different classes